intelsdi-x/snap/docs/SNAPD_CONFIGURATION.md

   # rest_auth enables authentication for the REST API.
 Default value is false
   rest_auth: false

-  # rest_auth_password sets the password to use for the REST API.
+  # rest_auth_password sets the password to use the REST API.
 Currently user and password
   # combinations are not supported.
   rest_auth_password: changeme